-I work with field-level inferences of the cosmic large-scale structure to study the physics of the Dark Universe.
-In particular, my research focuses on field-level inferences of:
+I develop field-level frameworks that employ the cosmic large-scale structure as a probe of the physics of the Dark Universe.
+My research focuses on:

 - Galaxy clustering, photometric / spectroscopic redshifts